Jocko Henderson: Payola and Scepter Records

 In the 1950s and early 1960s it was common practice for record companies to lavish gifts on disc jockeys in exchange for airplay of their songs.
 This was known as "payola", and starting in 1959 it was the subject of Congressional hearings condemning the practice.
 New York disc jockey Alan Freed's career ended when he was convicted of two counts of commercial bribery.
 Wand, a subsidiary of Scepter Records, created greatest hits collections for Henderson called Jocko's Show Stoppers and Jocko's Rocket to the Stars.
 Scepter also gave him publishing rights to songs such as "Baby It's You" and "Will You Love Me Tomorrow", which he eventually sold to avoid suffering the same fate as Freed.

 Later life

 In 1978, Henderson made an unsuccessful bid for a seat in the United States House of Representatives in Pennsylvania's 2nd congressional district.
-He also made some early rap records, recording 12" singles for Philadelphia International and Sugar Hill Records (hip hop label).
+He also made some early rap records, recording 12" singles for Philadelphia International and Sugar Hill Records.
 He continued deejaying on oldies stations into the 1990s.
 He died in 2000 after a long battle with cancer and diabetes.